OrangeInky/The-game2/README.md

-# The-game2
+# The-game
-my first incremental game.
+My first incremental game.
+Will update this. :)